kermitt2/delft/doc/ner.md

 NER models can be trained and applied via the script `delft/applications/nerTagger.py`.

-See `ner-datasets.md` for more information on the datasets used in this section.
+See [NER Datasets](ner-datasets.md) for more information on the datasets used in this section.

 ## Overview